SiliconLabs/wfx-linux-driver/README.md

 Some properties are recognized either by SPI and SDIO versions:
 - `wakeup-gpios`: phandle of gpio that will be used to wake-up chip.
 Without this property, driver will disable most of power saving features
-- `config-file`: Driver uses a default PDS configuration file. `config-file` allows to overload it.
+- `config-file`: Use an alternative file as PDS.
+Default is `wf200.pds`.
 Only necessary for development/debug purpose.

 WFx driver also supports `mac-address` and `local-mac-address` as described in `Documentation/devicetree/binding/net/ethernet.txt`